IAC2-Project/iacmf-client/README.md

 # iacmf-client

 Angular client library to communicate with the backend.
-Based on OpenAPI Client generator
+Based on OpenAPI Client generator.